cometbft/cometbft/docs/architecture/adr-108-e2e-abci++.md

 ## Context

 ABCI 1.0 defines the interface between the application and CometBFT.
-A part of the specification is the ABCI++ grammar that describes the sequences of calls that the application can expect from CometBFT.
+A part of the specification is the ABCI 1.0 grammar that describes the sequences of calls that the application can expect from CometBFT.
-In order to demonstrate that CometBFT behaves as expected from the viewpoint of the application, we need to test whether CometBFT respects this ABCI++ grammar.
+In order to demonstrate that CometBFT behaves as expected from the viewpoint of the application, we need to test whether CometBFT respects this ABCI 1.0 grammar.
 To do this, we need to enhance the e2e tests infrastructure.
 Specifically, we plan to do three things:
-- Log every CometBFT's ABCI++ request during the execution.
+- Log every CometBFT's ABCI 1.0 request during the execution.
-- Parse the logs post-mortem and extract all ABCI++ requests.
+- Parse the logs post-mortem and extract all ABCI 1.0 requests.
-- Check if the set of observed requests respects the ABCI++ grammar.
+- Check if the set of observed requests respects the ABCI 1.0 grammar.

 Issue: [353](https://github.com/cometbft/cometbft/issues/353).